 What we don’t: Also heavier and offers less interior capacity.

-You do pay a penalty in capacity by 7 quarts with the 45 QT Hard Cooler, which makes it less appealing for longer camping trips than the Ultra-Light 52 (stepping up to the 65 QT Hard Cooler increases price to $250).
-And weight jumps by 8 pounds, so it's harder to carry solo (although 29 lb. is fairly standard for a rotomolded design of this size).
-In the end, the Hard Cooler’s advantages over the Ultra-Light aren’t enough for us to rank it higher, but it’s another well-made cooler at a very competitive price.
-Of note: RTIC also offers the design in a smaller 20-quart version for $150, as well as larger options that range from 65 all the way up to 145 quarts.
+You do pay a penalty in capacity by 7 quarts with the 45 QT Ultra-Tough Cooler, which makes it less appealing for longer camping trips than the Ultra-Light 52 (stepping up to the 65 QT Ultra-Tough increases price to $250).
+And weight jumps by over 8 pounds, so it's harder to carry solo (although 29.5 lb. is fairly standard for a rotomolded design of this size).
+Finally, ice retention is listed at just 5 days compared to a full week for the Ultra-Light, although we haven't experienced any notable difference in insulating performance.
+In the end, the Ultra-Tough’s advantages over the Ultra-Light aren’t enough for us to rank it higher, but it’s another well-made cooler at a very competitive price.

 Weight: 25 lb.